tracypholmes/allthethings-tracker/README.md

 ## Shoutouts

-Thanks to Brian Emory and his [Corneal](https://github.com/thebrianemory/corneal) gem and also.
-The [Wim Wauters Blog](http://blog.wimwauters.com/sinatra-todo-app-with-activerecord-step-2/) to get me straight with my Bootstrap tables.
+Thanks to Brian Emory and his [Corneal](https://github.com/thebrianemory/corneal) gem.
+Thanks also to The [Wim Wauters Blog](http://blog.wimwauters.com/sinatra-todo-app-with-activerecord-step-2/) for helping me get straight with my Bootstrap tables.